-I wasn’t sure exactly how I would tell Charlotte, but all I knew for sure was that every time I tried to think of something my heart would pound at my chest and an overwhelming sense of guilt crawled through my veins.
+I wasn’t sure exactly how I would tell Charlotte, but all I knew for sure was that every time I tried to think of something, my heart would pound at my chest and an overwhelming sense of guilt crawled through my veins.

 My parents told me never to tell anyone about our situation.
 Friends were only temporary and if it ended on a bad note, then what?
 One phone call to Immigration is all it would take for our lives to be over.

 The thought triggered memories of a news segment I saw on Univision when I was eight or nine.
 ICE had been doing raids in the south, places like Arizona and Texas.
-Stories of families hiding, laying down on the floor of the bathroom in their own homes for days, hoping that the officers would stop knocking on their doors.
+Stories of families hiding, lying down on the floor of the bathroom in their own homes for days, hoping that the officers would stop knocking on their doors.
 ICE coming to immigrants’ houses in the middle of the night, their children being whisked away in their pajamas.
 I was only a kid when I saw this, and that’s when I started having sleepless nights, clutching my teddy bears to my chest and praying that no one would come knocking at our door.

 But I had nothing to worry about.
 Charlotte would never do that.
 I knew she would never betray my trust and technically she never did.